todiadiyatmo/wp-ffpc/readme.txt

 * PHP Memcache > 2.1.0

 = How logging works in the plugin? =
-Log levels ( if logging enabled ) includes warning and error level messages; error level most usually means PHP configuration error or missing plugin configuration.
+Log levels by default ( if logging enabled ) includes warning and error level standard PHP messages.
-Additional info level log is available as additional setting, but if log is disabled, so will info log as well.
+Additional info level log is available when [WP_DEBUG](http://codex.wordpress.org/WP_DEBUG "WP_DEBUG") is enabled.
-All logs use syslog() PHP function, therefore it's presence is mandatory for loggin functionality.

 = How can I contribute? =
 In order to make contributions a lot easier, I've moved the plugin development to [GitHub](https://github.com/petermolnar/wp-ffpc "GitHub"), feel free to fork and put shiny, new things in it and get in touch with me [hello@petermolnar.eu](mailto:hello@petermolnar.eu "hello@petermolnar.eu") when you have it ready.